fayadchowdhury/spark-jobs/README.md

 This repository is going to house all of my experimental PySpark scripts.
 I may set up a CI/CD pipeline to build Docker images with required JARs later.

+### TL;DR
+- Custom JARs to connect with Minio
+- Optimized Dockerfiles for SparkOnK8s
+- Docker Compose to set up 1 master and 2 workers

 ## Setup

 Clone this repository and do poetry install.